Friday, May 24, 2013

 These efforts are paying off–and helping to change the way America does business.
 Now more than at any time in our history, Americans are selling more U.S. goods and services to the 95 percent of consumers who live outside of our borders.

-We are making historic progress toward the president’s goal of doubling exports by the end of 2014.
+We continue to make progress toward the President’s goal of doubling exports by the end of 2014.
+U.S. exports for the first quarter of 2013 were nearly $555 billion, the highest quarterly total on record.
 In 2012, U.S. exports hit an all-time record of $2.2 trillion.
-Particular success stories included the growth of exports to America’s free trade agreement partners, record exports for the motor vehicle industry and agricultural products, and a robust travel and tourism sector.
-Significant export growth since 2009 has contributed to America creating 6.1 million private sector jobs over the past 35 months.
+Particular successes included the growth of exports to America’s free trade agreement (FTA) partners, record exports for the motor vehicle industry and for agricultural products, and a robust travel and tourism sector.

 There is still more work to do.
-U.S. businesses faced economic headwinds from Europe and other parts of the globe in 2012.
+U.S. businesses faced global economic headwinds in 2012.
 That is why the Obama administration continues to do everything possible to support American farmers, workers, and businesses as they compete in the global marketplace.

 EXPORTS MATTER: The World Wants What America Makes

 - U.S. exports set another record in 2012, reaching $2.2 trillion despite significant economic headwinds from abroad.